• Skip to primary navigation

 • Preheat oven to 350 F

-• In a small pan heat milk, do not allow to boil and add butter and salt.
+• Heat milk in a small pan, do not allow to boil and add butter and salt.
 Turn off heat and allow butter to melt.

 • Cool in refrigerator until it comes to room temperature.

-• In the bowl of a stand mixer beat 3 eggs; add 1/3 C sugar.
+• Beat 3 eggs in the bowl of a stand mixer.
+Then add 1/3 C sugar.

 • Pour cooled milk and yeast mixture to egg mixture.

-• Add flour, one cup at a time kneading (using paddle attachment) with mixer constantly.
+• Add flour, one cup at a time kneading (using paddle attachment no the dough hook) with mixer constantly.
 This will be slightly thicker than cake batter.

-• Cover batter with a towel or plastic wrap and allow to rise until double, about 1 hour.
+• Cover batter with a towel or plastic wrap and allow to rise until double, about 1 hour in a warm place.

-• Flour counter top generously or spray it with non stick cooking spray and place dough on floured or sprayed surface (remember the dough will be sticky!
+• Flour work surface generously or spray it with non stick cooking spray and transfer dough to floured or sprayed surface (remember the dough will be sticky!
 Do not add more flour unless it is just too sticky to handle.

 roll dough dipped in butter

-• Melt 1/2 C butter and dip each ball into butter before placing in pan.
-Put three balls into each muffin tin to form cloverleaf rolls and let rise until double.
+• Put three balls into each greased muffin tin to form cloverleaf rolls and let rise until doubled in size.
+Use a standard 12-cup muffin tin.

 rolls rising in a muffin tin